Spenon-dev/PSPLibDoc/README.md

 ## Usage
 ### Prerequisites
 psp_libdoc.py and psp_print_libdoc.py require python3 with lxml module
+Page with the current NID status for each library can be found [here](https://spenon-dev.github.io/PSPLibDoc/).

 ### Common psp_libdoc operations
  - Loading source files